nk027/bvar/cran-comments.md

+# v0.1.3, Submission 2

+- Updated DESCRIPTION with linked DOI
+- Change `\dontrun{}` examples to `\donttest{}`
+- R CMD check --as-cran: No errors or warnings, one note (New submission)

-# v0.1.3
+# v0.1.3, Submission 1

-- Update references with links via DOI
+- Updated references with links via DOI
-- Add examples to `print` and `plot` methods
+- Added examples to `print` and `plot` methods

-### R CMD check --as-cran

-No errors or warnings, one note.
+- R CMD check --as-cran: No errors or warnings, one note (New submission)

-- New submission